 Chia Seeds and the Holy Spirit

 As my parents unpack in the guest room, Julie sets up shop with me in my room for the long weekend.
 She unzips her suitcase, and out pops her stuffed bear.
 This isn't any ol' bear.
 He has no name (not even "Bear"), and she loves him so much that he goes everywhere that entails an overnight.
 Everywhere.
 He has traveled the world with her, sleeping every night nestled in the crook of her arm as she holds his little fur hand.
 Despite how annoying she was to me as a little girl, I always secretly adored her.
-In this moment, as she gently lay her bear and her special neck pillow (which also goes everywhere in the world with her) onto my bed, I adore her even more.
+In this moment, as she gently lays her bear and her special neck pillow (which also goes everywhere in the world with her) onto my bed, I adore her even more.

-My sweet bear sentiment is interrupted when we hear our mother exclaim, "Shit fire!"
+The sweet bear sentiment is interrupted when we hear our mother exclaim, "Shit fire!"

 Cha-cha-cha Chia